eatonphil/tinyprograms/README.md

 Do not copy any existing code.
 Write the program from scratch and keep it simple.
 Use existing implementations as guidelines.
 Avoid programming patterns and object-oriented design and functional programming for the sake of patterns and OOP and FP.

+Avoid unnecessarily complex syntax, even if the complex syntax is more idiomatic in the language.
 Just keep it simple.

 ## Call for languages